-Multi independent music award winning Grammy artist Matt Annecharico's career in the entertainment industry spans more than 28 years with experience ranging from theatre, film and television acting to a successful career as an independent recording artist.
-He is a registered songwriter with the American Society of Composers, Authors and Publishers (ASCAP), a voting member of The Recording Academy and Executive Director of London-based artist development record label Dreamscope Media Group Ltd.
+Multi independent music award winning artist Matt Annecharico's career in the entertainment industry spans more than 28 years with experience ranging from theatre, film and television acting to a successful career as an independent recording artist.
+He is a registered songwriter with the American Society of Composers, Authors and Publishers (ASCAP), and Executive Director of London-based artist development record label Dreamscope Media Group Ltd.

 After the release of his debut Christian influenced “Difference” album, Annecharico released his critically acclaimed album “Mirrors”. $1 from every sale of the album is donated to the Muscular Dystrophy Association in memory of Matt’s cousin who passed away from the disease.
 In 2009 he won the Pop Single of the Year award at the Phoenix Music Awards and Pop Artist of the Year at the Charlotte Music Awards.
 He was also the recipient of the Pop Album of the Year and Pop Single of the Year at the Los Angeles Music Awards as well as nominated for Pop Song of the Year at the Hollywood Music In Media Awards for his songs "Daylight" and "Honestly".

 It was at this time that Annecharico took some time off.
 “I really wanted to get a degree.
 During the ‘Mirrors’ period, I was so busy working that I just didn’t have the time” comments Annecharico, “but education is very important to me”.
-Prior to releasing his third album, Matt moved to London where he studied Popular Music at Middlesex University and is currently undertaking his MBA in Music Business through Berklee College of Music.
+Prior to releasing his third album, Matt moved to London where he studied Popular Music at Middlesex University and is currently undertaking his MBA in Music Business.

-Since living in England, he has been commissioned to write and record a song alongside West End stage actress Patti Boulaye to commemorate Her Majesty Queen Elizabeth II as the longest reigning monarch in British history.
+Since living in England, he has been commissioned by the British Monarchist Society to write and record a song alongside West End stage actress Patti Boulaye to commemorate Her Majesty Queen Elizabeth II as the longest reigning monarch in British history.

 In all, Matt’s fan base spans an impressive 60 countries worldwide.